As a high school senior, I was voted Best Dressed. I also failed the only class I ever failed: P.E.

 - Adam Lee

-- Excellence: We excel in who we are and in what we do
+- Excellence: I excel in who I am and in what I do

-- Making a Difference: We want to better our families, our community, and our world
+- Making a Difference: I want to better my family, my community, and my world

-- Integrity: We are committed to do the right thing at the right time in the right way for the right reason
+- Integrity: I'm committed to do the right thing at the right time in the right way for the right reason

-- Stewardship: We take care of that which we’ve been entrusted
+- Stewardship: I take care of that which I’ve been entrusted

-- Personal Responsibility and Accountability: We are responsible for that which we’ve been given and accountable to the One from whom it came
+- Personal Responsibility and Accountability: I am responsible for that which I’ve been given and accountable to the One from whom it came

-To help busy men and women build the bodies they want
+To help you build the body you want

 What makes 28:Tenn Fitness different?